 This work table features clamping jaws with locking tabs to adjust the stationary jaw, allowing the user to quickly adjust the position for clamping.
 While the left clamp worked flawlessly, the right clamp did not lock in place at all.
 In fact, we took this workbench apart and reassembled it to see what the issue might’ve been, but it did not lock.
 While it could be a good deal for the price, it’s useless without securely locking jaws.

-What to Consider When Choosing the Best Portable Workbench
+What to Consider When Choosing a Portable Workbench

 A portable workbench should be lightweight and durable, and it should have the features to assist with a number of projects.
 After all, a portable workbench’s most desirable feature should be versatility.
 Keep the following considerations in mind while shopping for one of these tools.